Metaverse-Nabeel/Basic-Calculator-npm-pkg/README.md

+# Basic Calculator Package
+This repo is for learning TypeScript by making CLI projects using `inquirer` and `chalk` npm packages.
+This project is a simple calculator that peforms basic Arthimatic Operations and additionally perform modulus.

 # learn_typescript

-This repo is for learning TypeScript.
-CLI projects are made using `inquirer` and `chalk` npm packages.
-All the projects are made as npm packages and are available on npm website.
+#Keywords
+`inquirer`, `chalk`, `calculator`, `basic-calculator`, `arithematic operations`, `modulus operation`